 - To undertake the laundering of students’ clothes.

 - To undertake the cleaning and maintenance of your designated residence as required.

 - To assist the Welfare Manager all aspects of the individual welfare needs of every student in the summer school including elements of pastoral care, especially making arrangements to benefit students who are unwell, homesick or otherwise inconvenienced.

 - To assist in daily administrative and pastoral tasks, including meal monitoring.

-- To accompany students living in Host Families to and from the summer school.
+- To accompany students living with homestay hosts to and from the summer school.

 - To actively encourage students to take part in the leisure programme.